 Serial Experiments Underground

 Hello, I am Bibbs.
 On this blog I'll write about whatever interests me in the moment.
-Primarily the internet, internet history, FOSS, and linux audio.
+Primarily internet history, vocal synths, FOSS, and linux audio.

 I started this blog with the intention of having a platform, for me, that likely not many others would see, to express my thoughts.
 A kind of journal, I guess.
 But what instead happened was a slow rot of perfectionism deterring me from saying anything.